THE COLOSSEUM OF ROME

 It is dedicated to the God of the Sea, who is represented by a male face with a beard and pierced eyebrows, nose, and mouth.

 The sculpture was located in the Plaza de la Bocca della Veritá until 1632 when it was moved to the exterior of the Church of Santa María in Cosmedin.

-The Circus Maximus, located between the Aventino and Palatino hills, was a long enclosure with space for 300,000 spectators.
+Next stop of our audio guide (audio guides), the Circus Maximus, located between the Aventino and Palatino hills, was a long enclosure with space for 300,000 spectators.
 The sand track was 600 meters long and 225 meters wide.